Wowhoo/prelude/README.md

 Build From Source
 -----------------
 Optionally, you can build Prelude from its source on Github.
 To do this, you'll need to have Node.js and npm installed.
-We use [Grunt][] to build Pure.
+We use [Grunt][] to build Prelude.
 [Grunt]: http://gruntjs.com/

 ```shell